citral23/xash3d-fwgs-mipsel/README.md

 run that script and enjoy halflife at 20-60fps

+TODO :

-TODO : work on controls
+- work on controls
+- rebuild once the new cl20 kernel/toolchain are out (gles2 might work with the updated etnaviv driver)